Jutan-IARI/CCncRNAdb/README.md

 # CCncRNAdb
-Its a fisl ncRNA database
+Its a fish ncRNA database